Kehrlann/gonitor/README.md

 It's a toy project to try out Go :)

 ## Todo next
+- [ ] Add a websockets server, shooting fake StateChangeMessages with a ticker
+- [ ] Display those messages in the default index page
-- [ ] Basic page with websockets, showing messages as they pop up
+- [ ] Hook up an emitter to the websockets server

 ## Ideas
 ### Testing